 After receiving her degree in 2013, Leila returned to Ottawa to work at the Ottawa Hospital as a research assistant.
 She joined the Parkdale United Church Orchestra as principal second violinist for three seasons, and sat on the board of directors in the role of publicity co-ordinator for two seasons.

-Leila recently completed her Master’s degree in Counselling and Spirituality at Saint Paul University, and will continue on to a doctoral degree beginning in September 2018.
+Leila recently completed her Master’s degree in Counselling and Spirituality at Saint Paul University, and began her doctoral degree in September 2018.
 She sees music as her sincerest form of self-care, and is thrilled to be a part of Pitch (im)Perfect Singers.